NillionNetwork/nillion-docs/docs/nillion.md

 # nillion

-The nillion tool is a command line version of the Nillion Client that can be used to store secrets, retrieve a secret, store a program, compute on a program, get cluster information, check the preprocessing pool status, and display node and user ids from keys.
+The `nillion` tool is a command line version of the Nillion Client.
+We refer to the tool as the CLI Client.

+The nillion tool can be used to generate user keys, generate node keys, store secrets, retrieve a secret, store a program, compute on a program, get cluster information, check the preprocessing pool status, and display node and user ids from keys.

 nillion can be run against the Nillion Network or against a local cluster spun up with nillion-devnet.
 If nillion is running against your local cluster, use the cluster id, bootnodes, smart contract addresses, chain id, rpc url endpoint values that are [local cluster outputs](nillion-devnet#local-cluster-outputs) as nillion options.

 ```bash
 Usage: nillion [OPTIONS] -b <BOOTNODES> <COMMAND>
 Commands:
   store-secrets              Store secrets in the network
   retrieve-secret            Retrieve a secret from the network